Ayo4115/multi-az-3-tier-web-app/README.md

 Make sure VPC only is selected, and fill out the VPC Settings with a Name tag and a CIDR range of your choice.

-NOTE: Make sure you pay attention to the region you’re deploying all your resources in.
-You’ll want to stay consistent for this workshop.
+NOTE: Make sure you pay attention to the subnet mapping and the region you’re deploying all your resources in.

-NOTE: Choose a CIDR range that will allow you to create at least 6 subnets.